 Women of Temple Sinai (WoTS)

-We are a 21st century sisterhood that nurtures connections among the diverse women of Temple Sinai.
-We embrace contemporary Jewish values through service, education, spirituality, and social events; and we enhance the Temple Sinai community.
-Critically, we strengthen the voice of Jewish women worldwide through Women of Reform Judaism (WRJ).
+WoTS is a 21st century sisterhood that nurtures connections among the diverse woman of Temple Sinai; embraces contemporary Jewish values through service, education, spirituality and social events; enhances the Temple Sinai community; and strengthens the voice of Jewish women worldwide through Women of Reform Judaism (WRJ).

 To learn more about the local Women of Reform Judaism, visit the Atlantic District's website.

 – Social, spiritual, educational, and service programs.
 Click for Youth Scholarship Information.

 – Establish bonds among individual women; foster an ever-widening network of relationships.

 Augment & Complement All Temple Activities.

 – Support relevant programs and offering related programs that focus on women’s particular perspective.